Forensic Psychiatry

 What is Forensic Psychiatry

-Forensic psychiatry is a medical subspecialty that focuses on the intersection between mental health and the law.
-Forensic psychiatrists perform evaluations to answer legal questions such as whether someone is competent to stand trial, legally insane at the time of an offense, or capable of making decisions.
-Forensic psychiatrists often serve as expert witnesses in court and provide consultation to attorneys, judges, and government agencies.
+Forensic psychiatry is a medical subspecialty focused on the intersection of mental health and the law.
+Forensic psychiatrists conduct evaluations to answer legal questions, such as whether a person is competent to stand trial, was legally insane at the time of an offense, or has the capacity to make a given decision.
+They frequently serve as expert witnesses and provide consultation to attorneys, judges, and government agencies.

 Forensic Psychiatric Services

 Dr. Lara provides comprehensive forensic psychiatric evaluations and expert opinions across criminal and civil matters.
-Her assessments are grounded in clinical expertise, ethical standards, and an objective understanding of the intersection between psychiatry and the law.
+Her assessments are grounded in clinical expertise, ethical standards, and an objective understanding of where psychiatry and the law intersect.

 Criminal Cases